 A good batch of compost tea can be a miracle worker when it comes to fulfilling your organic gardening goals.
-It's a microbial inoculant to improve your soil food web, broad-spectrum organic fertilizer to foliar feed your plants, and even pest control (although it can't legally be called that).
+It’s a microbial inoculant to improve your soil food web, broad-spectrum organic fertilizer to foliar feed your plants, and even pest control (although it can’t legally be marketed for controlling pests).

 And this simple compost tea recipe is all you need to get started.
 If you have any questions, feel free to let me know below.